casibase/casibase-website/docs/basic/beginner-guide/add-a-storage-provider.md

 ### Step 1: Deploy Casdoor and Casibase

-In the last chapter, we learned how to deploy Casdoor and Casibase.
-If you haven't done so already, please refer to the [Deploy Casdoor and Casibase](./deploy-casdoor-and-casibase) tutorial.
+If you haven't done, please refer to the [Deploy Casdoor and Casibase](../../deployment/deploy-casdoor-and-casibase.md) tutorial.

 ### Step 2: Add a New Storage Provider